 Managing development in flood prone areas will require working with key partners such as Melbourne Water.
-Where possible, we will reflect updated flood mapping that take into account the effects of climate change car park /

 The Good Design Guide for Buildings in Flood Affected Areas in Fishermans Bend, Arden and Macaulay is an example of an approach that could be adapted for South Melbourne.